 Our tentative goal is to close this transaction by <<30 days later>>.
 This means you will need to submit your funds and all the required paperwork to <<Title Company Name>> by (or before) that time.“

-Believe me – there are all kinds of obstacles that can get in the way of closing (title issues, funding issues, inspection issues, you name it).
-With this in mind, you should NEVER touch this deposit until the deal is done.
-Just take a look at this section from my Assignment Agreement:
+Unfortunately, there are all kinds of obstacles that can get in the way of closing (clouds on title, funding issues, inspection issues, you name it), so you don’t want to get too excited about this money until the deal is actually closed.

-You might find that some people (buyers, sellers, closing agents, etc.) will have a tendency to over-think this document, simply because they don’t have experience with assignments and they aren’t familiar with its function.
+You might find that some people (buyers, sellers, closing agents, etc.) may tend to overthink this document, simply because they don’t have experience with assignments and they aren’t familiar with how they work.

-If you ever come across an individual who just doesn’t get it – I found this video from Michael Jake on how the process works (and I thought it was an awesome, easy-to-understand explanation):
+If you ever come across an individual who just doesn’t get it – this video offers a fairly straightforward explanation.

 Step 5: Deliver Documentation to Title Company, Close, Get Paid